OM System OM-3

 Potential Limitations

-While the OM-3's video performance is on par with the OM-1 series, two factors could potentially limit its use in professional video production.
-First, the reduced number of physical function buttons might be a constraint, particularly when rigging the camera.
-Second, the lack of a dedicated cable protection sleeve, like the screw-in CP-2 available for the OM-1 series, means the HDMI port may be more vulnerable to damage.
+While video performance is on par with the OM-1 series, two factors could limit professional video use: a reduced number of physical function buttons (a constraint when rigging) and the lack of a dedicated cable protection sleeve (like the screw-in CP-2 for the OM-1 series), making the HDMI port more vulnerable to damage.
+Conversely, the option to use the AF assist light as a recording lamp with adjustable brightness is a thoughtful addition for selfie-style videos.

 7. Verdict

 On the surface, the OM System OM-3 might appear to be just another retro-styled digital camera.
-However, it is significantly more than that.
-It is a camera of considerable importance, extending beyond the Micro Four Thirds standard.
-It is the true heir to the original OM System, a realization of Maitani’s decades-old vision: a compact, ergonomic, high-performance camera that excels in any situation without compromise.
+However, it is significantly more: a camera of considerable importance extending beyond the Micro Four Thirds standard.
+It is the true heir to the original OM System, a realization of Maitani’s decades-old vision for a compact, ergonomic, high-performance camera that excels in any situation without compromise.